masonmedia/jl_swup/README.md

 3. Animation approach and syntax: the site uses GSAP and Scroll Magic for scroll animations, and SWUP css classes for page entrances and exits.
 Sections receive a GSAP trigger class (`.stagger-right`), which then triggers individual text element animations (i.e. `.slide-right`) on entry into the viewport.
 Structural elements (and page banner text elements) are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exit animations during page/view changes.

 4. Recliner.js: Recliner is a lazy load library for better performance with images.
-A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds an entrance fade animation for smooth UX.
+A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds a css class (`.lazy-loaded`) which creates an entrance fade animation for smooth UX (via JS).

 4. Tilt.js: Tilt is a small js library that produces a perspective-like tilting effect on mouseover.
 It is used on the site 404 and 403 pages.
 See more [here](https://gijsroge.github.io/tilt.js/).